Sleep Apnea Diagnosis and Solutions

 Are you ever sleepy during the day?
 Do you wake up often during the night?
 Does your partner complain that you snore?
 You may be having trouble with healthy sleep, and one of the most common sleep disorders is sleep apnea.
 The National Sleep Foundation (NSF) reports that an estimated 18 million American adults have sleep apnea.

-Disturbances in your sleep due to sleep apnea can make you groggy during the day, but sleep apnea is far more than just an inconvenience.
+Disturbances in your due to sleep apnea can make you groggy during the day, but this is far more than just an inconvenience.
 It is a true health concern.
 Sleep apnea is linked to weight gain and high blood pressure.

 Be sure to talk to your doctor if you have sleep apnea, think you may have sleep apnea, or have risk factors for sleep apnea.
-You can get this serious health condition checked out and figure out a treatment plan.
+This is a serious health condition that should be checked out and needs a treatment plan.
 The results may be more energy, an easier time controlling your weight, lower blood pressure, and better overall health.

 What Is Sleep Apnea?

 Sleep apnea is a sleep disorder in which you have periods of interrupted breathing during your sleep.
 The National Institute of Neurological Disorders and Stroke (NINDS) explains that you may stop breathing for 10 seconds or longer several times in a night.